How To Be Your Own Self-Advocate

 - Ask how they would like to proceed.

 Opening the dialogue with your professor does not mean you need to share your disability details.
 It merely helps create open communication lines regarding how they can assist you best in their class.

 - Activating accommodations can occur at any time.

 - Speak with the professor right away if there is need for the accommodation(s) in their class.
 (It’s always a good idea to activate/utilize an accommodation at the beginning, in each class so they are set in place if there is a need in order to be successful.)

 We’re here to help!

-Accommodations are here to support a student’s success at Monmouth.
+Accommodations are here to provide equal access for students at Monmouth.
 There is no shame in utilizing the support services available.